 Confined to the logic of commodity exchange, all reformist attempts to mitigate or adapt to ongoing environmental changes such as global warming, ocean acidification, land degradation, freshwater depletion, and loss of biological diversity, are doomed to fail.
 If biogeochemical indicators could scream, they would.
 For if it is the commodification of everything that is the real problem of our time – empirical support for this claim has been accumulating over the last two hundred years – market-based mitigation and market-based adaptation are extremely dangerous games to play.
 In other words, sustainability strategies and measures are deceptive, counterproductive, and threaten our survival, unless they address the root cause of the planetary crisis: the capitalist system.

 The inconvenient truth is that this crisis-prone global system is incompatible with sustainable human development.
-No matter how many times a false promise is repeated, it is still a false promise; the failure of the system is still a historical fact.
-Or, to put it another way, what is it that makes capitalism the preferred social system, considering its lack of equality and ecological sustainability?
+No matter how many times a false promise is repeated, it is still a false promise; the failure of the system is still an historical fact.
+Or, to put it another way, what is it that makes capitalism the preferred social system, considering its lack of substantive equality and ecological sustainability?
 The long history of capitalist expropriation and exploitation is well-documented and includes, but is not limited to, the use of slaves and child labor in production; extraction and burning of coal and other fossil fuels; soil erosion, deforestation, and habitat destruction associated with large-scale monocultural agriculture; systematic coercion and surveillance of workers; and the extensive, both fragmenting and monopolizing, automobilization of society.
 And it does not stop there.
+Today, we know that accumulation of capital has nothing to do with social and ecological responsibility.
 Today, we can rightly claim that all efforts to eternalize the present are efforts to rewrite history.
 The long history of propaganda and censorship is revealing.
 It tells us that those who control the means of production and consumption seem to be afraid of radical social changes.
 Regardless of whether the truth is distorted, attacked, or met with deadly silence or indifference, our conclusion remains the same: these efforts to control our social reality are contradictory, always possible to prevent and counter.
 What we can learn from history is that, whatever their origin or justification, social changes are neither inevitable nor inescapable.
 The disturbing fact that the established order is militantly defended by an ultra-rich and powerful elite does not make it more desirable, quite the opposite.
-No one, not even the the children of the capitalist class, can thrive without clean water and well-functioning ecosystems.
-Why hold on to something that is inherently destructive?
+The future is in the making, and no one, not even the children of the capitalist class, can thrive without clean water and well-functioning ecosystems.
+Why hold on to something that is both destructive and self-destructive?
 We do not have to.

 From a survival perspective, it is obvious that we need new, decommodified social and ecological relations, manifested through new forms of democracy and creativity, but also through a scientifically based and democratically controlled system for the preservation of our only planet, powerful enough to put an end to the state-sanctioned, corporate-led crimes against the biosphere.
 At the local level, the root level of socioecological reproduction, we need to adopt a variety of practices that contribute to the health of the planet and its species.